Last Updated on February 22, 2023

 The diversity of the residents here is evident in the food scene, from exceptional street food to traditional British pubs and fine dining restaurants.
 The shopping district is even better, varying from quaint boutiques to market stalls and big designer brands.

 Whilst the city is often bustling all year round, there are plenty of opportunities to escape, in the form of museums and art galleries.
-The most famous are the Tate Modern and National History Museum, which also have free entry should you plan to stretch out your budget during your trip.
+The most famous is the Tate Modern and National History Museum, which also have free entry should you plan to stretch out your budget during your trip.

 There is also an abundance of green spaces in London, covering almost 18% of the city.
 This is perfect for a picnic on those warm summer days.